Fall Prevention: Fall Safety Tips for Seniors

 Medical Alert Systems

-Help is just one call away at all times when wearing a medical alert system.
+Help is always just one call away when wearing a medical alert system.
 A medical alert system can provide a much-needed level of confidence and peace of mind for you and your loved ones.
 If you fall, all you need to do is press a button on your wearable pendant, and first responders will be sent straight away.
 Systems with automatic fall detection can even sense a fall and call for help when you can’t press your button.

 Our editor's grandma wearing her Bay Alarm Medical alert system at home